daisy-abbott/networkelection/README.md

 We looked at the trump file first, and if a tweet in this file contained a hashtag from the pro trump hashtags list, we added it to the pro trump dataframe.
 We repeated the process for biden.
 We then added a label column with the candidate corresponding to the dataframe.

-Once we had the two data frames, we ran the tweets from each dataframe through Vader to analyze the sentiment of the tweets and obtain a sentiment score.
+Once we had the two data frames, we ran the tweets from each dataframe through Vader (a rule-based sentiment analysis engine) to analyze the sentiment of the tweets and obtain a sentiment score.
 Next, we merged the dataframes into one, and dropped all duplicates.
 However, before training the model, we removed all of the pro-trump and pro-biden hashtags from the tweets so that the model would not only learn to classify the tweets based on those hashtags, making it better able to generalize the larger dataset.
 From here, we were able to feed this data into our model.

 Our final training dataset consisted of: